krittin-ch/Intro-to-React-2/README.md

+# Intro-to-React-2

+This project is the introduction to React library and you can find the project [Tutorial: Tic-Tac-Toe](https://react.dev/learn)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).